 Once the process began, “The whole wall was erected in less than an hour.” according to Campbell.
 “There was no dust, debris nor interruption during the set-up.
 There was little interference with staff or patients.”
 Brian also noted, “Our traditional method of deploying this containment would have taken 2 to 2 ½ days.
 We would have installed poly sheets to protect the environment from the debris generated just to build the temp walls.
 That method would have been extremely disruptive and messy in the ED lobby.”
 Brian was also impressed with the noise suppression once the work behind the containment walls began, “The lack of noise spilling out to the lobby was very impressive and it looked like a finished wall, during the renovation project.”

-Daniela Skalina, a Healthcare and Infection Control professional for over 20 years at CMMC noted, “Not only is it aesthetically pleasing, it minimizes risk to patients because it is so easy to set up correctly, and minimizes the opportunity for error.”
+As a Healthcare and Infection Control professional for over 20 years at CMMC, Daniela Skalina noted that infection control in hospitals is very hospital, especially during renovation projects.
+She shared her thoughts in the STARC System, “Not only is it aesthetically pleasing, it minimizes risk to patients because it is so easy to set up correctly, and minimizes the opportunity for error.”
 She also observed, “I can remember so many projects in the past where the appearance looked like a renovation project, and you can tell that the containment was not as effective as it is with STARC Systems.”
 Daniela’s summary?
-“This is the best solution I have seen for keeping the patient population protected from noise, dust, and any other potential hazardous materials during renovations or construction in hospital environment.”
+“This is the best solution I have seen for keeping the patient population protected from noise, dust, and any other potentially hazardous materials during renovations or construction in the hospital environment.”

 CMMC’s Emergency Department Manager, Darlene St Hillaire commented, “I loved it!
 I was amazed at how little noise there was.”